Sorry. This form is no longer available.

-Pittman is the co-founder and programmer who led the team that created MTV and has been CEO of MTV Networks, AOL Networks, Six Flags Theme Parks, Quantum Media, Century 21 Real Estate, and Time Warner Enterprises.
-He was also COO of America Online, Inc. and later of AOL Time Warner.
+Pittman is the co-founder and programmer who led the team that created MTV.
+He has been CEO of MTV Networks, AOL Networks, Six Flags Theme Parks, Quantum Media, Century 21 Real Estate and Time Warner Enterprises and was COO of America Online, Inc. and AOL Time Warner.

 Randall Rothenberg is the President and Chief Executive Officer of IAB, the trade association for interactive marketing.
 IAB represents over 500 leading interactive companies.
 Its members include Google, Yahoo, Microsoft, AOL, The New York Times, Walt Disney Co., NBC Universal, CBS, Cars.com, Yelp, and scores of other ad-supported digital media companies, which are responsible for selling more than 86 percent of online advertising in the U.S. To support the growth of the interactive advertising and marketing industries, IAB serves as the industry’s public policy and lobbying organization, market and consumer research center, training and development base, and hub for the development of technical standards and operating best practices.
 IAB has 40 affiliate associations around the world.